 How are we to think of sustainability in the hustle and bustle of our daily lives?
 What does it mean to us in the various stages of life – as a student, as a free youth, as a householder, as a parent, as an elder etc?

 Penning down some things I have picked up along the way – when selecting clothing and home furnishings for example, many of us Indians are spoilt for choice.
 There is kalamkari, warli, batik, block printing and baandini (tie and dye) to name a few, in our rich and colourful artistic heritage.
 Among handwork and embroidery, there is kashmiri dogri work, Lucknow chiken, gujraati mirror work, hyderabadi maggam, etc. And these on a wide variety of cotton and silk fabric and mixes such as maheshwari and chanderi.
 Then there are various traditional types and colours of dyes used.
 A whole science and art together.
+In fact the art of applying color to fabric has been known to mankind since 3500 BC.

 It is not uncommon for the average middle class lady to possess more sarees and clothes, and moreover types of clothes than really needed. (there is research and numbers which support that!).
 There is a whole range of casual ethnic wear to confuse a less knowledgeable person – short skirts, long skirts, the full and slit wraparounds, the tunics, buttoned tops, angarakhas and kurtis, the loose slacks, lounging pajamas whatnot.
 There is of course the rituals and associated must-wear traditional apparel for every major life event and that of our loved ones.
 Enter the heavy ghagras, pattu langa vonis or half sarees and sarees.
 So we can safely blame it on our culture and flamboyant society!